 After successful runs on “The West Wing” and “Mad Men,” Elisabeth Moss was able to land the titular role on “The Handmaid’s Tale.”
 Moss’ salary has jumped from $75,000 per episode for her portrayal of secretary-turned-copywriter Peggy Olson in “Mad Men” to a reported $200,000 per episode for her powerful performance as Offred in “The Handmaid’s Tale” after her 2011 Golden Globe nomination for “Mad Men.”

-Moss won the Globe for her “Handmaid’s Tale” performance in 2018, and she’s nominated for best performance by an actress in a television series (drama) for the role in 2019 as well.
+Moss won the Globe for her “Handmaid’s Tale” performance in 2018, and she was nominated for best performance by an actress in a television series (drama) for the role in 2019 as well.

 Due to the smashing success of the Netflix show “Stranger Things,” David Harbour and his castmates received major pay raises.
 Upon the show’s debut in 2016, Harbour was making around $80,000 per episode.
 Harbour was able to parlay his 2018 Golden Globe nomination and the show’s popularity into a boost to the tune of $350,000 an episode, according to The Hollywood Reporter.